 - meet with the faculty sponsor for questions regarding the Student Research Colloquium.

-- has followed the appropriate ethical guidelines.
+- student has followed the appropriate ethical guidelines and obtained IRB and /or IACUC approval if necessary.

 The faculty sponsor should provide guidance to their student(s) about presenting a project.
 This would include feedback and recommendations about: